Are Tourists Safe in New Zealand?

 In New Zealand, the emergency phone number to contact the Police, Ambulance and Fire services is 111.

-Apply high factor suncream (SPF 30+) regularly when exposing your skin to the sun, especially in summer.
-Even on a cloudy day, that sun can get you!
-Drink plenty of water to avoid dehydration and sunstroke.
+Apply high-factor suncream (SPF 30+) regularly when exposing your skin to the sun, especially in summer.
+Even on a cloudy day or at higher altitudes in winter, that sun can get you!
+Drink plenty of water to avoid dehydration and heat stroke.

 Learn more about the weather in What is the Weather Like in New Zealand?